 - Paying for Your Online Doctorate in Management

-What Are the Best Online Doctorate in Management Programs?
+The Best Online Doctorate in Management Degree Programs

 Designed for aspiring business, nonprofit, and public-sector leaders, CBU's online doctor of business administration delivers advanced training in management, marketing, human resources, and finance.
 Students earning the Ph.D. in management online complete the 50 required units in as few as three years.